circular-o/circular/docs/frameworks/angular.md

 # Angular

-Angular [plays nice](https://custom-elements-everywhere.com/#angular) with custom elements, so you can use Shoelace in your Angular apps with ease.
+Angular [plays nice](https://custom-elements-everywhere.com/#angular) with custom elements, so you can use %LIBRARY_NAME% in your Angular apps with ease.

 ## Installation

-To add Shoelace to your Angular app, install the package from npm.
+To add %LIBRARY_NAME% to your Angular app, install the package from npm.

 ```bash
 npm install %PACKAGE_FULL_PATH%